-Similarly to turbulent convection, we are dealing with a physical system characterized by a continuous aport of energy.
-The deformation potential will be continuously increasing, and because of medium inhomogeneities the energy will be primarily released at the weakest zones.
+Similarly to turbulent convection, we are dealing with a physical system characterized by a continuous supply of energy.
+The potential energy of deformation will be continuously increasing.
+As the medium is not homogeneous, the energy will be primarily released at the weakest zones.